visres-ucsd/tscc-reverse-proxy/README.md

 ## Notes:
 - `interactive_jupyterlab` will accept the same arguments as `start-jupyter`, but they will be ignored expect for `-d`.
 - It is NOT recommended to use `start-jupyter` as attempts to use this script were unsucessful.
 It has been left for reference.
-- The server is hard coded to run on port 8964.
-If this port has been taken by another running process, this will not work.
-If the process is another jupyter instance, it can be stopped using `jupyter server stop 8964`.
-However there may be additional "zombie" servers running.
-They can be listed using `jupyter server list`.
+- By defaults, this uses port 8888.
+You may specify a port number using the `-P` parameter.
+However, if the port is already in use by another process, the reverse proxy will not map correctly.
+This may result in "zombie" servers.
+To list these servers, use `jupyter server list`.
+They can be stopped using `jupyter server stop <zombie server port number>`
-- If prompted for a jupyter token/password, you may be able to find it by using `jupyter server list`
+- If you lose track of your token, it can be displayed with `jupyter server list`.